NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Nanite Surge.md

 * * *

 You stimulate your nanites, forcing your body to temporarily increase its efficiency.
 You gain a +2 status bonus to the triggering skill check.
-In addition, your circuitry glows, lighting a 10-foot emanation with dim light for 1 round.
+In addition, your circuitry glows, lighting a @Template\[emanation|distance:10\] with dim light for 1 round.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*